juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 ### Trap questions
 You can designate any question as a trap question.
 The trap question could be something like that:

-Which of the products have you consumed in the last year:
+Which of the drinks have you consumed in the last year:
+- Coca Cola
 - Gatorade
 - RC Cola
 - Dr. Pepper
 - Beer
 - Coolant
 - Milk
+- Wine
+- Cool Juice
+- Rockstar
+- Anthrax death
 - Clorox
 - Diet Pepsi
 - Fanta
 - Poisonous Juice
-- Coca Cola
 - Sunny Delight
 - Orange juice
 - Diesel